Brain2life/aws-cookbook/eks/web-app-on-eks-basics/README.md

 ### With Images

-To proceed with displaying images, you have to deploy your own S3 bucket with public access, place images their and change URLs in `app.js` file of the `amazon-eks-nodejs` repository.
+To proceed with displaying images, you have to deploy your own S3 bucket with public access, place images into it and change the URLs in `app.js` file of the `amazon-eks-nodejs` repository.

 The fixed version is available at: [https://github.com/Brain2life/amazon-eks-nodejs](https://github.com/Brain2life/amazon-eks-nodejs)